Juniper/terraform-provider-apstra/docs/resources/datacenter_routing_zone_loopback_addresses.md

 page_title: "apstra_datacenter_routing_zone_loopback_addresses Resource - terraform-provider-apstra"
 subcategory: "Reference Design: Datacenter"
 description: |-
-  This resource configures loopback addresses of switch nodes in a Datacenter Blueprint.
+  This resource configures loopback interface addresses of switch nodes in a Datacenter Blueprint.
-  Note that the loopback addresses within the default routing zone can also be configured using the apstra_datacenter_device_allocation resource.
-Configuring interfaces using both resources can lead to configuration churn.
+  Note that the loopback interface addresses within the default routing zone can also be configured using the apstra_datacenter_device_allocation resource.
+Configuring loopback interface addresses using both resources can lead to configuration churn, and should be avoided.
-  Note that loopback addresses can only be configured on Systems actively participating in the Given Routing Zone.
-For leaf switches, this means a Virtual Network belonging to the Routing Zone is bound to the Leaf Switch.
-The Terraform project must be structured carefully to ensure that those bindings exist before this resource is created or updated.
+  Note that loopback interface addresses can only be configured on switches actively participating in the given Routing Zone.
+For Leaf Switch loopback interfaces in non-default Routing Zones, participation requires that a Virtual Network belonging to the Routing Zone be bound to the Switch.
+The Terraform project must be structured to ensure that those bindings exist before this resource is created or updated.
   Requires Apstra >=5.0.0.
 ---

 # apstra_datacenter_routing_zone_loopback_addresses (Resource)

-This resource configures loopback addresses of *switch* nodes in a Datacenter Blueprint.
+This resource configures loopback interface addresses of *switch* nodes in a Datacenter Blueprint.

-Note that the loopback addresses within the `default` routing zone can also be configured using the `apstra_datacenter_device_allocation` resource.
-Configuring interfaces using both resources can lead to configuration churn.
+Note that the loopback interface addresses within the `default` routing zone can also be configured using the `apstra_datacenter_device_allocation` resource.
+Configuring loopback interface addresses using both resources can lead to configuration churn, and should be avoided.

-Note that loopback addresses can only be configured on Systems *actively participating* in the Given Routing Zone.
-For leaf switches, this means a Virtual Network belonging to the Routing Zone is bound to the Leaf Switch.
-The Terraform project must be structured carefully to ensure that those bindings exist before this resource is created or updated.
+Note that loopback interface addresses can only be configured on switches *actively participating* in the given Routing Zone.
+For Leaf Switch loopback interfaces in non-default Routing Zones, participation requires that a Virtual Network belonging to the Routing Zone be bound to the Switch.
+The Terraform project must be structured to ensure that those bindings exist before this resource is created or updated.

 Requires Apstra >=5.0.0.